cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-QuickSort.md

 ## Typical Use-Case

-Mostly-efficient time complexity for sorting.
-If storage is a hard constraint but potential worst-case performance is not, this can be better than merge sort.
+If you want a sorting algorithm that is efficient and done with good space complexity, use quicksort.
+More efficient time complexity than heapsort in practice, and lower space complexity than merge sort.

 #
 ## Algorithm